-I consider myself the luckiest man on the earth EVERY DAY.
+In, fact, I consider myself the luckiest man on the earth EVERY DAY.
 I have felt this way each day since February 12, 2015.
 That was the date of my Whipple surgery.
 Why am I the luckiest man alive?

-- I have a great family that has been with me every step of the way. - Because of my endocrinologist, Dr. Joseph Terrana, I was diagnosed very, very early and thus I was able to have surgery because the cancer had not spread to my lymph nodes. - Through the prodigious skill of Dr. Gene Coppa and his team, my Whipple surgery was a great success. - Due to my excellent oncology team headed by Dr. Jeffrey Vacirca and his right-hand person Diana Youngs, my chemotherapy was conducted with compassion and caring even when the treatments were toughest. - My friends and fellow cancer survivors continue to be there for me. - Despite the dire prognosis for those with pancreatic cancer, I was able to dance with my daughter and give a toast at her wedding. - I have been able to continue working and doing what I love. - I can exercise and keep myself in the best possible shape.
-(I actually went to the gym while undergoing chemo). - And my wife Linda and I have traveled since my surgery, including a "restful" vacation in Puerto Vallarta, Mexico; a cruise from Amsterdam down to St. Petersburg, Russia; a visit to Curacao; and a family vacation in Eastern Mexico.
-With more to come!
+- I have a great family that has been with me every step of the way. - Because of my endocrinologist, Dr. Joseph Terrana, I was diagnosed very, very early and thus I was able to have surgery because the cancer had not spread to my lymph nodes. - Through the prodigious skill of Dr. Gene Coppa and his team from Northwell Health, my Whipple surgery was a great success. - Due to my excellent oncology team headed by Dr. Jeffrey Vacirca and his right-hand person Diana Youngs, my chemotherapy was done with both compassion and caring-even when the treatments were toughest. - My friends and fellow cancer survivors continue to be there for me. - Despite the dire prognosis for those with pancreatic cancer, I was able to dance with my daughter and give a toast at her wedding. - Until I retired in March 2019, I was able to continue working full-time and doing what I love. - I can exercise and keep in the best possible shape.
+(I even went to the gym while undergoing chemo.
+Now, I walk 3 miles every other day). - And my wife Linda and I have traveled since my surgery, including a "restful" vacation in Puerto Vallarta, Mexico; a cruise from Amsterdam down to St. Petersburg, Russia; a visit to Curacao; a family vacation in Eastern Mexico; and more. - We have made it through the COVID-19 pandemic.

-Now, it's time for me give back.
-That is the driving force behind this book, as well as my volunteer work.
-It is also the reason why I am making the book available for free at my blog and at as many online venues as possible - as well as quite inexpensively at venues where it cannot be offered for free.
-And it is the impetus behind my new blog Living Well While Surviving Cancer.
-Please visit the accompanying blog and join the discussion at https://survivingcancerembracinglife.com.
+Accordingly, I want (need) to give back.
+That is the driving force behind this book, and my participation with the Lustgarten Foundation and my other volunteer work.
+It is also the reason why I am making the original version of the book available for free at my blog.
+And giving back is the impetus behind the blog I started in summer 2018: Living Well While Surviving Cancer.
+Please visit that blog and join us: https://survivingcancerembracinglife.com.
+There are already 300 posts (as of September 2020.

-Surviving Cancer and Embracing Life includes honest reflections of my personal journey - including the tough times and the great times.
+Surviving Cancer and Embracing Life includes the honest reflections of my own personal journey-including the tough times and the great times.
 There are many intense discussions, lightened up with some humor.
+And thankfulness for the more than five-and-a-half years since my Whipple surgery.

 I have NEVER asked "Why me?"
-Rather, I ask "How am I so lucky?"
+Rather, I always ask "How am I so lucky?"
 My personal credo revolves around living life every day and recognizing that happiness is a choice.
 Being upbeat is a great gift.